29next/theme-kit/README.md

 #### Push
-Push all theme files from your local direcotry to the store.
+Push all theme files from your local directory to the store.
 ```
 ntk push
 ```